MRezaSafari/Picsart-Interview-Task/README.md

 ## 🔥 Improvement Opportunities
 1. Use Linting tools to prevent code mistakes and help new joiners match the code style.
 2. We can use Cloudflare image optimization for our image component so we can optimize, resize, decode image on demand.
+3. Adding loading state for table for a better UI